-One concept that has gained increasing popularity in recent years is the idea of a PR, where individuals can focus on their specific fitness goals and work towards achieving their own personal records.
+One concept that has gained increasing popularity in recent years is the idea of a PR, where individuals can focus on their specific fitness goals and work towards achieving their own personal record.

 Whether that’s lifting a heavier weight, running a faster mile, or completing a more challenging workout, achieving a PR is a tangible way to measure your progress and push yourself to be the best.

 A PR, better described as a ‘Personal Record’, is a Strength or Fitness based milestone which highlights an individuals best achievement to date

 In a gym setting, achieving a personal record can be a valuable motivator and may help you to focus on achieving your exercise objectives.

 By setting a goal for what you want to achieve can help you to see improvements to your strength training, an increase in muscle growth and even aid with weight loss.

-Sometimes referred to as a PB or ‘Personal Best’, in the context of a gym, personal records are often used by personal trainers to track their clients’ progress and help them set and achieve new fitness goals.
+Sometimes referred to as a PB or ‘Personal Best’, in the context of a gym, personal records are often used by personal trainers or those who want to track their progress and help them set and achieve new fitness goals.

 Evaluating Your Personal Record in the Gym

 Setting a personal record isn’t just for bodybuilders and powerlifters, it can be beneficial for anyone who wants to track their progress to make sure they’re continually making improvements.